thenexthub/Codira/docs/ErrorHandlingRationale.md

 #### Other C APIs

-In principle, we could import POSIX functions into Swift as throwing functions, filling in the error from `errno`.
+In principle, we could import POSIX functions into Codira as throwing functions, filling in the error from `errno`.
 It's nearly impossible to imagine doing this with an automatic import rule, however; much more likely, we'd need to wrap them all in an overlay.